macbuse/kock/README_koch.md

 ##Installation

-Edit the first line of koch_inx.py to point to your python installation if you don't use Anaconda on OSX.
+1. Edit the first line of koch_inx.py to point to your python installation if you don't use Anaconda on OSX.
-Copy the .inx and all the .py to inkscape extensions folder : For OS X - $HOME/.config/inkscape/extensions Open Inkscape.
+1. Copy the .inx and all the .py to inkscape extensions folder : For OS X - $HOME/.config/inkscape/extensions 1.Open Inkscape.
-Activate via the Render submenu of Extensions menu.
+1. Activate via the Render submenu of Extensions menu.

-Dependencies
+##Dependencies

 Needs Anaconda python on OS X but should work with any python 2.7* installation after modifying as per installation instructions.